mgheorghe/DASH/test/docs/dash-test-workflow-p4-saithrift.md

 * Two different software simulators are being developed independently (bmv2 and P4-DPDK), with various characteristics.
 They are works-in-progress and details may evolve quickly over time.
 * The simulators will have libsai libraries allowing compilation into a saithrift server.
 This server exposes a saithrift API endpoint used by the test scripts to configure and query the data plane.
 * The native P4Runtime API endpoints are not used in standard DASH tests, but they may serve a purpose for developing the P4 model and simulations themselves.
 * Packets are sent into and out of veth interfaces of the simulator.
 These connect via Linux bridges or similar, to software-based packet generators.
-Complete data plane tests can be performed soley in software, supporting development and CI/CD testing.
+Complete data plane tests can be performed solely in software, supporting development and CI/CD testing.

 ## References